Darkatom/Canvanoid/README.md

 ```
 webpack & npm run test
 ```
+NOTE: I use a global webpack.
+You may want to change that command for something more local to the project.
 Please, remember that the Sprites and all graphic methods may -and probably will- make the tests fail, so be sure to comment those lines —specially on the Sprite class, *this.img* instance and related, to avoid commenting all the classes' sprites.